directus-labs/guest-authoring/next-auth-with-directus/index.md

 In a typical application, you'd only want authenticated users to be able to access private routes/pages such as `/dashboards` and user `profile` pages.

-To do this in `next-auth`, create a new file in the _client_ folder called _middleware.ts_ with the content:
+To do this in `next-auth`, create a new file in the _client_ directory called _middleware.ts_ with the content:

 `middleware.ts`